This program is dedicated to

 The BLUE STAR BANNER PROGRAM strengthens, supports and seeks to enhance patriotism throughout Washington.

-Honoring the local men and women serving in the U.S. Armed Forces, by proudly displaying Blue & Gold Star banners throughout Washington communities (current communities approved: Bremerton, Kingston, Port Orchard, Poulsbo, Seabeck, Silverdale, Port Angeles, & Belfair).
+Honoring the local men and women serving in the U.S. Armed Forces, by proudly displaying Blue & Gold Star banners throughout Washington communities (current communities approved: Bremerton, Jefferson, Kingston, Port Orchard, Poulsbo, Seabeck, Silverdale, Port Angeles, & Belfair).

 Brief history of the Blue Star Banner